Ph.D., Philosophy, State University of New York at Buffalo, 2001

 Medieval Philosophy and Thomas Aquinas

-Robert A. Delfino received his Ph.D. from the State University of New York at Buffalo, where he specialized in metaphysics and medieval philosophy, studying under Professor Jorge J. E. Gracia.
-His current research interests include metaphysics, ethics, and the relationship between science, philosophy, and religion.
-He has published articles on Aristotle, Aquinas, Kant, Husserl, philosophy of science, personal identity, and human rights, in various countries, including the United States, the United Kingdom, Canada, Germany, Italy, Russia, Poland, and India.
-He has presented papers at the Comillas Pontifical University in Madrid, Spain, the John Paul II Catholic University of Lublin, in Poland, and the University of Oxford, in the United Kingdom.
-He is a fellow of the Adler-Aquinas Institute, a member of the Board of Advisors for the International Etienne Gilson Society, and the editor of Studies in the History of Western Philosophy (SHWP), a special series within the Value Inquiry Book Series (VIBS).
+Robert A. Delfino received his Ph.D. from the State University of New York at Buffalo, where he specialized in metaphysics, medieval philosophy, and Thomas Aquinas, studying under Professor Jorge J. E. Gracia.
+He has published articles on Aristotle, Aquinas, Locke, Kant, Husserl, the nature of philosophy, science and religion, God and evolution, philosophy of science, personal identity, and human rights, in various countries, including the United States, the United Kingdom, Canada, Germany, Italy, Russia, Poland, and India.
+He has presented papers at the University of Oxford, in the United Kingdom, the Comillas Pontifical University in Madrid, Spain, and the St. John Paul II Catholic University of Lublin, in Poland, where he delivered the Jacek Woroniecki Lectures in May of 2010.
+He was the editor of Studies in the History of Western Philosophy (SHWP), a special series within the Value Inquiry Book Series (VIBS) from 2002-2015.

 Understanding Moral Weakness.
 Edited by Robert A. Delfino (Amsterdam and New York: Editions Rodopi B.V., 2006), 166 pp.